CZ 805 BREN

 The CZ 805 BREN is a gas-operated modular assault rifle designed and manufactured by Česká zbrojovka Uherský Brod.
-The modular design enables users to change the calibre of the weapon to 5.56×45mm NATO or 7.62×39mm intermediate cartridges by quick change of barrel with gas tubes, breech block, magazine bay and magazine.

-The CZ 805 BREN was created to replace the Sa vz.
-58 in the Czech Army in 2006, which later sprung a family of rifles; CZ 807, CZ BREN 2, CZ BREN 2 BR and CZ BREN 2 PPS.
+The CZ 805 BREN was developed to replace the Vz.
+58 in the Armed Forces of the Czech Republic in 2006.
+CZUB continued to refine and evolve the CZ 805 BREN’s design, which led to the development of the CZ BREN 2, CZ BREN 2 BR, CZ BREN 2 DMR, CZ 807, and CZ BREN 3.

-The CZ 805 BREN is used by various police and military forces, including in the Czech Republic, Indonesia, and Mexico.
+The CZ 805 BREN and its variants are used by various police and military forces, including in the Czech Republic, Indonesia, Mexico, and Ukraine.

 History

 Czechoslovakia had the distinction of being the only Warsaw Pact member whose army did not issue a rifle based on the Soviet AK-47/AKM.
-They developed the Sa Vz.
+They developed the Vz.
 58 in the late 1950s and although it fired the same 7.62×39mm cartridge and externally looked similar, its operating system and features were dramatically different.
-It was effective at the time it was introduced, but by the next decade was obsolescent and hard to modify.
+It was effective at the time it was introduced, but by the next decade was obsolete and hard to modify.

 In 1977, the Brno General Machine-Building Plants R&D Center began a program to create a new rifle under the name Lada S. A design was approved in 1984 that fired the smaller 5.45×39mm cartridge and could fill three roles: a subcarbine with a 185 mm barrel; a rifle with a 382 mm barrel; and a light support weapon with a 577 mm barrel.
 They followed the variant family of AK-74 rifles and mostly took after their designs except for differences in the receiver cover, sights, and safety selector.
 The weapons were built by late 1985, tested starting in 1986, and was approved for production in November 1989.
 Shortly after that time however, the Cold War was ending and Czechoslovakia's communist party had stepped down following the Velvet Revolution.
 300,000 Lada systems were planned, but by the time it was declared fit for production in February 1990, the Army had no funds.
 The country itself was splitting apart, and on 1 January 1993 it separated into the Czech Republic and Slovakia, ending 74 years of the country of Czechoslovakia.
 The Lada was not likely to be bought in large numbers by the smaller army.
 By then Česká zbrojovka Uherský Brod, which had taken over the design, had become privatised, and the company shelved the weapon for several years.